txithihausen/asak/README.md

 # asak
-Arduino Suiss Arm Knife (ASAK) is a library with several useful implementation for Arduino platform
+Arduino Suiss Army Knife (ASAK) is a library with several useful implementations for Arduino platform.